 The Mill is licensed to process 2,000 tons of mineralized material per day.
-It is primarily a uranium recovery facility but can also recover vanadium and REEs.
+It is primarily a uranium recovery facility that mills uranium mineralized materials from the Company's uranium mines on the Colorado Plateau as well as ore purchased or toll milled from third party miners in the region, as market conditions warrant.
 In addition, the Mill can recycle other uranium-bearing materials not derived from conventional ore, known as Alternate Feed Materials, for the recovery of uranium, alone or in combination with other metals.
 In this regard, the Company is currently evaluating a number of potential Alternate Feed Materials for the recovery of uranium.
-The Mill is also currently receiving low-grade mineralized material from the cleanup of a conventional mine in northwest New Mexico and is pursuing other opportunities to process mineralized materials from the clean-up of abandoned uranium mines on the Navajo Reservation and in the four corners area of the United States.
-The Mill is also evaluating the potential recovery of thorium and radium from the Company's existing RE Carbonate and uranium process streams for use in the production of medical isotopes for emerging TAT cancer therapeutics.
-Part I, Item 1.
+The Mill is also pursuing other opportunities to process mineralized materials from the clean-up of abandoned uranium mines on the Navajo Reservation and in the Four Corners area of the U.S. Energy Fuels recently began production of advanced REE materials at the White Mesa Mill, including mixed RE Carbonate, and plans to produce commercial quantities of separated REE oxides at the White Mesa Mill in the future.
+Energy Fuels also produces vanadium from certain of its projects, as market conditions warrant, and is evaluating the recovery at the Mill of radionuclides needed for emerging cancer treatments.
+See Part I, Item 1.
 "Development of the Business: The Company's Strategic Alliance for the Development of Radioisotopes for Medical Therapeutics."